2013 Global Operations Support and Compliance Forum

 University of Pennsylvania

 SHOW FULL BIO » MARYANN Q PICCOLO MaryAnn is the Associate Comptroller, Tax and International Operations of the University of Pennsylvania and holds the primary responsibility of ensuring that the University of Pennsylvania and the University of Pennsylvania Health System along with its exempt and non-exempt subsidiaries are in compliance with all Federal, State and Local Tax regulations.
-A University employee for more than 14 years, she brings with her more than 26 years’ experience as a tax professional.
+A University employee for more than 16 years, she brings with her more than 29 years’ experience as a tax professional.
 In this capacity, she is largely responsible for the management, monitoring, and communication of tax law changes as they relate to higher education and the health care industry as well as communication of tax law changes that effect faculty, staff and students.
 In particular, MaryAnn directs and controls the outsourcing partnership for tax consulting and compliance with PricewaterhouseCoopers, LLP and is responsible for the Payroll Tax Operation and its functions.
-Currently, MaryAnn has assumed responsibilities for compliance, reporting, and monitoring of International Activities.
+MaryAnn responsibilities also include compliance, reporting, and monitoring of International Activities.
 Prior to coming to Penn, MaryAnn was the New York Metro Region Manager for Tax and Legal Services with PricewaterhouseCoopers LLP fully dedicated to PwC’s Automated Compliance & Maintenance initiative involving the service of automating state and local sales/use tax compliance and reporting functions.
 In addition, MaryAnn spent more than 12 years in the corporate sector the most recent working for Bristol-Myers Squibb in Princeton, NJ.
 As Senior Tax Analyst, she participated in analyzing tax benefits and risks in relation to mergers, transfers and acquisitions as well as developed and instituted tax compliance training sessions to all major procurement operations within six states for the consumer and pharmaceutical business MaryAnn earned her Bachelors of Arts degree and MBA degree from Sacred Heart University in Fairfield, Connecticut.

 Project Manager, Global Support